"The

 FINALLY!

 I heard from Erik Krogh!
-He sent along some
+He sent along

 great photos and writes: